coder/docs/admin/workspace-management/ssh-access.md

 OpenSSH handles workspace variables differently than most container processes.
 Workspace variable overrides for OpenSSH sessions are set by `~/.ssh/workspace` and `/etc/workspace`.
-Note that these values will override those set in the Dockerfile `ENV` directives.
+Note that these values will override those specified in the Dockerfile `ENV` directives.

 At workspace startup, Coder injects the image defined workspace variables into `~/.ssh/workspace`, as well as a set of Coder-defined defaults.